Some links in this post may be affiliate links

 How to fix itFeed your Gerbera Daisy every 3-4 weeks during the growing season with a phosphorous-rich, water-soluble fertilizer to encourage blooming.
 Ensure to follow the maufacturer's instructions.

-How to fix itEnsure that your Gerbera Daisy is healthy at all times by providing it with the correct growing conditions.
-To minimize pest infestations raise the humidity as these pests are attracted to dry growing conditions.
+How to fix itEnsure that your Gerbera Daisy is healthy at all times by providing the right growing conditions.

-In addition, keep the plant well pruned by removing spent flowers, dead and yellow foliage to reduce infestations by these pesky insects.
+Keep the plant well pruned by removing spent flowers, dead and yellow foliage to reduce infestations by these pesky insects.

 Gerbera Daisy is prone to root-rot disease which is prevalent in soggy soil.
 The disease is characterized by yellowing, wilting and leaf drop which will result in reduced flowering and eventual death of the plant if not treated.

 To reduce, re-infection, disinfect the pot with the fungicidal solution or use a fresh pot and repot the plant in fresh well-drained soil.
-Do not water the plant immediately, keep it dry for about 7 days before you resume watering.

 To avoid root-rot in the future, always make sure that the pot has a drainage hole and that the soil is free-draining so that it does not get soggy.